Corezy/YAT-Zero/README.md

 This build contains a mix of parts from many different printers and some custom or remixed parts.
 Please see the long list of parts that either used 1:1, were repurposed, or were remixed.
 Thank you to all who created the originals.

+**NOTE: This is a work in progress and still needs some work.
+Know CAD and want to contribute?
+Contact me on the [Doomcube Discord](https://discord.gg/vXzRSne2).

 <img width="616" alt="2025-01-23_22-40-20" src="https://github.com/user-attachments/assets/39c982f4-fc49-42eb-b6e5-a966e2b7beb3" />

 **Additional Parts:**